up

 The zipped versions of the HASP drivers contain a Readme.html file with operating system support details and the HASP installer.

-If you are on Windows 10 or Windows 11, and are experiencing difficulties with the latest HASP driver, uninstall the HASP driver and use the command line version from above.
+If you are on Windows 10 or Windows 11, and are experiencing difficulties with the latest HASP driver, uninstall the HASP driver and use one of the command line versions from above.
+Note: Command line installers are only for AdronInstaller44 and earlier.

 Current HASP drivers are available from the Thales website.
 Look for the Sentinel LDK RunTime & Drivers section.
 Note: Sentinel HASP drivers from the Thales website only work with AdronInstaller45 and later installers.